CozyPlantlady/the-garden-gate/README.md

 - Some story pages are too long and text overflows.
 To fix this some longer pages go to two pages.
 I add these to last of the list. *Fixed*
 - Depending of the button color and its's background color it may or may not be visible when having a empty a string of text.
 I want them to be invisible. *Fixed*
 - As fun as it is to have a lot of text in the buttons, it's not functional.
 Let buttons have one size, and shorten the long texts.
 Update: This really makes it obvious that there is an empty box.
 To solve this I have removed background color of the button, but to give a visual que for the user the text gets bigger when user hovers mouse over it. *Fixed*

--
+### Not fixed
 - Value given for the name box appears in story pages, but can´t be given by user.
 Update: Not fixed.
-Game is currently reading a hidden value to show a name.
+Game is currently reading a set value to show a name (Willow).
 - Other known issues: buttons are functional even when hidden, so they can be clicked by accident or by on purpose.
 These is main problem when playing.
 - Safari browser shows several story pages at once.
 No known fix.
+- User gets an alert when they find a story point.
+However, these stack up and before the final ending they are receiving 4 different alerts each time they finish a story line.
+This could be fixed just by removing the alert, and change it to something else.
+Original idea was to show an item to symbolize the found story point.

 ### Testing with code validators
 Tested with JSHint validator: